joelberkeley/discord2se/README.md

 Then populate the following environment variables:
 * `DISCORD_TOKEN` with the bot token
 * `CHANNEL` with the discord channel you want SO posts submitted to
 * `TAGS` with the comma-separated Stack Overflow tags to monitor.
-Note that the bot only fetches posts that match _all_ tags. and run
+Note that the bot only fetches posts that match _all_ tags

+and run
 ```bash
 $ python3 main.py